dwdii/dwdii.github.io/_posts/2011-10-23-Using-HTML5-Canvas-tag-for-Simple-Video-Animation.md

 Another "gotcha" I had to deal with was the issue with reloading an image via JavaScript given the caching "help" which browsers tend to provide.
 Interestingly, the workaround I discovered was effectively the same as the camera manufacturer's approach.
 I keep a count variable in the script block and increment it each time before loading the new image.
-This counter is then appended to the image URL as part of the query string, thereby making it just unique enough to bypass the browser’s local cache and fetch the new image from the camera.
+This counter is then appended to the image URL as part of the query string, thereby making it just unique enough to bypass the browser&apos;s local cache and fetch the new image from the camera.

 Thanks for reading!